CppPhil/ISP1/README.md

 Repository: <https://github.com/CppPhil/philslib/>
 Documentation: Run `doxygen ./deps/philslib/Doxyfile` from the project's root directory to generate the HTML documentation for this library.

+## Generating the documentation
+To generate the documentation run
+`doxygen ./Doxyfile `
+in the project's root directory.
+The `docs` subdirectory will then contain the HTML documentation.
+Using something like `firefox ./docs/html/index.html ` the documentation can be viewed.

 ## Overview of the files / directories
 `build`: Automatically generated directory containing the build artifacts generated, including the executable.
 `buildAndRun.sh`: Shell script to build and then run the application.
 `build.sh`: Shell script to build the application.
 `CMakeLists.txt`: Configuration file of the CMake build system generator.
 `deps`: Directory containing the git submodule dependencies.
+`docs`: Directory containing the doxygen generated documentation.
 `format.sh`: Shell script to format the source code of the project.
 `.git`: Directory of the git software configuration management software.
 `.gitignore`: File containing information as to which sort of files shall be ignored by git.